trivialsoftware/trivialdb/ReadMe.md

 ## Status

-With the release of v2.0.0, v1.X is no longer supported.
+With the release of v2.0.0, v1.x is no longer supported.
 Additionally, there were large, breaking API changes.

 TrivialDB is **stable and production ready** (for the intended use case).
+I will provide support for v2.x for the foreseeable future.
+I will even attempt to help with v1.x if you're using it in a production product, but I can't make any promises.

+If you are using this in a production product, please get in touch.
+Not only would I love to know, but if you need direct support, I'd be more than willing to discuss it.

+### Updates

 Since the code base is small enough, it's relatively immune to the most common forms of 'code rot'.
 I make improvements when they're needed, or if someone files an issue.
+Just because I haven't touched it in a year or two doesn't mean it's dead; if you're concerned, feel free to file an issue and ask if it's still being supported.

+### Upcoming v3.0.0

+Currently, I'm working on adding a few minor breaking changed (such as implicit changing #34), and browser support.
+If you want to test these features, you can check out master and give it a spin.
+If you find a bug, please file an issue!

 ## Contributing